sst/guide/_examples/how-to-create-a-crud-api-with-serverless-using-dynamodb.md

 const api = new Api(stack, "Api", {
   defaults: {
     function: {
-      // Pass in the table name to our API
+      // Bind the table name to our API
-      environment: {
-        tableName: table.tableName,
-      },
+      bind: [table],
     },
   },
   routes: {